List of The Venture Bros. characters: Torrid

 Torrid (voiced by Christopher McCulloch) is the archenemy of the Order of the Triad.
 He is first assigned as their archenemy in "Fallen Arches" when he kidnaps Triana Orpheus to the Torrid Zone.
 He possesses fire-based powers.
 In "Showdown at Cremation Creek", he steals the All-Seeing Orb, prompting The Alchemist and Jefferson Twilight to question the utility of having an archenemy.
 Torrid's final appearance is when he attempts to open a portal to the Second World, unwittingly getting sucked into it and then summoning an elder god that the Triad are unable to defeat, leaving Orpheus' protege, the Outrider, to save them all.

 Truckules

 Truckules (voiced by Christopher McCulloch) is a supervillain with themes of both trucks and Hercules.
 He was formerly Number One for Dr. Mrs. The Monarch, from whom she learned how to hotwire any vehicle.
-His upper body resembles that of Optimus Prime's, and is so wide that when he attends The Monarch's wedding, he requests two seats.
+His upper body resembles that of Optimus Prime's, and is so wide that when he attends Monarch's wedding, he requests two seats.